jericholab/rdl/Design Overview/Design Overview - I2C Shield.md

 - The I2C extender chip used is the LTC4311.
 It works by providing extra potential to the rising edges of the I2C signal.
 - I2C extender works in combination with the pull-up resistors.
 There are generally pull-up resistors near the master and the slave devices.
 - The I2C extender must be close to the Arduino Nano, so that it can operate properly.
 - The I2C shield contains two RJ45 connectors.
 They are interchangeable as they are both connected to the same I2C bus.
-A first connector is used to connect to the RDL.
-The second connector can be used to connect to either 1) a second shield; or 2) a supplementary I2C device.
+A first connector is used to connect the shield to the RDL.
+The second connector can be used to connect to either 1) a second shield; or 2) a supplementary I2C device (no multiplexing).

 GPIO I2C EXPANDER (PCF8574)